michaelowens/XOLED/README.md

 ## Enclosure

 The 3D-printed enclosure designed by [ortoPilot](https://twitch.tv/ortopilot) provides a neat and secure housing for the ESP32 and LED strip.
-You can download the STL files for the enclosure from [this link](#) _(coming soon)_ and print it using your 3D printer.
+You can download the STL files for the enclosure from [this link](https://makerworld.com/en/models/570064#profileId-489970) and print it using your 3D printer.

 ## License